What Causes Dry White Patches on Skin?

 Eczema

 Eczema is a chronic, probably genetic, inflammatory skin condition that causes the skin to become inflamed or irritated and often results in a patch of skin that is lighter in pigment than the skin around it.
+It is the most common chronic inflammatory skin disease, according to the National Institute of Allergy and Infectious Diseases.

 “Eczema is especially common in children,” says Dr. Wilson.
 “They often outgrow it, but some people continue to have symptoms on and off throughout their lives.”

 Eczema is always itchy, and sometimes itching will start before a rash appears, most often on the face, back of knees, wrists, hands or feet.
 The areas may appear dry, thickened or scaly, and sometimes the skin can blister.
-Many people with eczema have allergies as well.

 Treatment for eczema focuses on relieving and preventing itching, since scratching can make it worse and even lead to infection.
 Lotions and creams can keep the skin moist, and cold compresses can provide relief from itching.
 Other treatments include phototherapy, antihistamines and hydrocortisone.